-Microsoft recently added the option for account managers to create custom dashboards through the Azure portal, making it possible to create an individual Azure VM dashboard in order to monitor, manage and assess the performance of your VMs.
-However, the dashboards have some limitations.
+Microsoft has an option that allows account managers to create custom dashboards through the Azure portal, making it possible to create an individual Azure VM dashboard in order to monitor, manage and assess the performance of your VMs.

 There´s No One-Size-Fits-All Solution